CarlSalford/salford/README.md

 # Salford Theme

 A custom theme for Janeway based on the University of Salford's branding and design guidelines.
+This is a subtheme of https://github.com/openlibhums/janeway/tree/master/src/themes/OLH.

+Rename the theme folder to 'salford'.
+This theme is to be used on https://openjournals.salford.ac.uk/.

+For more information on Janeway see https://janeway.readthedocs.io/en/v1.7.2/dev/configuration.html#django-settings

 ## Features